serkanshentyurk/flow_cytometry_project/README.md

 ## What the GUI Does
 1. **File Selection:**
-- Use the GUI to select one or more fluorescence data files (tab-separated format).
+- Use the GUI to select one or more flow cytometry data files (tab-separated format).
 You can add or remove files as needed.
 Plotting Options:
 - **Individual Cell Plot:** View the fluorescence intensity of a specific cell.
 - **Average Intensity Plot:** See the average fluorescence intensity across all cells with variability indicators (such as standard deviation, standard error, or percentiles).